Corporate Plan 2020–21

 Data capture, use, access, release and analytics — which drive data sharing and connection, and better informed advice — present a challenge in the ever-evolving information and communications technology (ICT) environment.
 To meet expectations that our information is more accessible, the CGC will continue to make enhancements to our ICT systems, including access and sharing capabilities, to ensure we promote data availability and use.

 The COVID-19 pandemic and consequential impact on Commonwealth and state financial reporting may cause delays in data capture for the 2021 update of relativities.
-The Commission will monitor and assess how changes to government revenue and expenditure policies in response to COVID-19 may affect the its methods.
+The Commission will monitor and assess how changes to government revenue and expenditure policies in response to COVID-19 may affect its methods.

 Compliance with whole-of-government policy remains a focus as the CGC implements internal policies and procedures that are agile, scalable and supportable within the broader framework of risk management and control.
 In particular, to ensure the CGC is well placed to achieve its key objectives while also meeting whole-of-government requirements, the Commission is undertaking substantial work to modernise our ICT systems.